-If you like, you can add 10 more connections for an extra $3 per month, and a VPN for another $4.99.
+If you like, you can add 10 more connections for an extra $3 per month.

-UsenetServer is also nice enough to offer free 14-day trials, which entitle you to 10GBs worth of downloads.
+UsenetServer is also nice enough to offer a free 14-day trial, which entitles you to 10GBs worth of downloads.

 They also have a unique 3-day plan for $3, in case you just want to binge on Usenet for a few days without shelling out for a full month.